layer6ai-labs/fair-dp/README.md

 # fair-dp
-Code accompanying the paper "Disparate Impact in Differential Privacy from Gradient Misalignment".
+Code accompanying the paper "Disparate Impact in Differential Privacy from Gradient Misalignment", to be released upon publication.